 The word Mabul shares the root of the world Bilbul which means ‘chaos’.
 The name Noach shares the root of the word Menucha which means ‘serenity’ or ‘calmness’.
 So “Noach being saved from the Mabul” can also allude to finding calmness amid the chaos of life.
 And what is the vehicle that saves Naoch the Ark, or the Teivah.
 That word Teivah has an alternate meaning: words.
 It is the holy words that create calmness and serenity among the chaos of life, exactly the message that the Rebbe told his students.

-As the Jewish people are going through difficult times and we are feeling the pain of our dear family in Israel, it is incumbent upon us to take the next step spiritually.
 Through our words we can move mountains.
 Our kind words can make people smile.
 Our words of Prayer can shake the heavens.
 And our inner words can help us find calmness and allow the heavenly flow to break through the storms of chaos that try to drown us out.